eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Adept at all aspects of technical communications, including using presentations technologies (e.g. WebEx, PowerPoint) and software demonstrations.
 	- Data Collections: Expertise in large data collection and processing including ETL, workflow and delivery of data
 	- Business Intelligence (BI) tool like Qlik or Tableau
++ NLP Engineer
+	- Salary: 14,000~16,000 SGD/month
+	- 1. Extract and convert data from charts and textual materials in academic papers into OpenRead's internal data storage format.
+	- 2. Acquire expertise in natural language processing (NLP) techniques, including text comprehension, text classification, and text summarization, and integrate viable and innovative concepts into OpenRead applications.
+	- 3. Conduct a comprehensive investigation on integrating modules with diverse input formats to facilitate cross-learning across various data types.
+	- 4. Execute module training and engage in research regarding the interoperability of articles, with a primary objective of developing a robust and efficient data extraction mechanism.
+	- 5. Enhance the precision of data extraction to align with industry best practices.
+	- 1. Exceptional aptitude for learning, outstanding proficiency in communication and collaboration, and a fervent dedication to resolving complex issues.
+	- 2. Familiarity with multimodal learning is advantageous.
+	- 3. Possess a robust theoretical background in Natural Language Processing (NLP) and deep learning, demonstrating extensive expertise in NLP methodologies including CRF, CNN, LSTM/GRU, Transformer, BERT, and other related technologies.
+	- 4. Proficient in developing and implementing various components of natural language processing (NLP) and machine learning algorithms, including but not limited to long/short text keyword extraction, entity recognition, text classification, semantic matching, text understanding, text summarization, question-answering/dialogue systems, knowledge graphs, and information retrieval.
+Prior expertise in dialogue systems is highly desirable.
+	- 5. Proficiency in Python or Java programming languages, accompanied by excellent programming and algorithmic skills.
+	- 6. Demonstrated expertise in utilizing machine learning frameworks like PyTorch or TensorFlow, with hands-on experience in implementing advanced natural language processing (NLP) algorithms.
 + skill set:
 	- Oversee research process implementation, from problem definition all the way to concrete research experiments.
 	- Collaborate and communicate clearly and efficiently with the rest of the team about the status, results, and challenges of your current tasks.